-Led by author Chris Stewart Sierra Nevada hike white-washed villages of Alpujarras and La Taha Poqueira Valley Trevelez Gorge lunch at Chris' farm El Valero village bodegas selling ham, wine, cheese and olive oil guided tour of Granada with architect Rafa Anderson almond orchards terraced meadows
+Led by author Chris Stewart Sierra Nevada hiking white-washed villages of Alpujarras and La Taha Poqueira Valley Trevelez Gorge lunch at Chris' farm El Valero village bodegas selling ham, wine, cheese and olive oil optional day trip to Granada OR wine tasting with lunch almond orchards terraced meadows

 Description of Las Alpujarras walking holiday, Spain

 Check dates, prices & availability

 At our Casa we try to be as adaptable as possible and do our best to accommodate all guests.
 Please just let us know of your specific needs and we will do what we can to help the trip go as smoothly as possible